survivejs/webpack-book/manuscript/advanced_techniques/configuring_react.md

 ## Setting Up Hot Loading

 One of the features that sets React and Webpack apart is a feature known as hot loading.
 This is something that sits on top of Webpack's Hot Module Replacement (HMR).
 The idea is that instead of forcing a full refresh on modification, we patch the code that changed during the runtime.

 The advantage of doing this is that it allows our application to retain its state.
 The process isn't fool proof, but when it works, it's quite neat.
+As a result we get good developer experience (DX).

 You could achieve something similar by persisting your application state in other ways.
 For instance you could consider using `localStorage` for a similar purpose.
 You will still get a refresh, but it's far better than losing the entire state.
 You can reach the same result using multiple ways.